How to use Facebook Business Suite? Tips for Using Facebook Business Suite

 - Home screen

-You'll find an overview of alerts and the most recent posts from your Facebook pages and Instagram profiles, including new feedback and likes, in this section.
+In this section, you'll find an overview of alerts and the most recent posts from your Facebook pages and Instagram profiles, including new feedback and likes.
 You can also find a summary of current ad behavior and observations here.

 - Activity tab